estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## AsyncSelect with useOptimistic

 - I still have the UX problem of the select values not updating until the async operation is done.
 The select is not reflecting the user action immediately, it feels "stuck", (and it only select one value.
 We could use the updater function.)
--(We could add a naive optimistic update, where we set the state immediately, and then revert it if the async operation fails.
-But it would still be out of sync.)
+- We could add a naive optimistic update, where we set the state immediately, and then revert it if the async operation fails.
+But let's try useOptimistic instead, which is designed for this exact use case.
-- (Let's try to add an optimistic update to this select value, so it reflects the user action immediately).
-- (Add the naive version outside the transition.
-If the async operation fails, we have to manually revert the state).
-- (And we get this weird flickering UI on the update and out of sync states again, because it's not synced to the transition).
-- (Remove all naive optimistic).
 - UseOptimistic let's us manage optimistic updates more easily, and works along side Actions.
 It takes in state to show when no action is pending, and update function, and the optimistic state and trigger.
 - Within a transition, we can create a temporary optimistic update.
 This state shows for as long as the action runs, and when its done, settles to the passed value.
 Seamlessly merge with the new value.
 - Showcase.